docker-training/suggested-solutions/primers/strigo-intro.md

 With this introduction to Strigo, you should know how to:

  - Use the dropdown to switch nodes
- - Use the gear shift button to find out IP/public DNS info
+ - Use the gear button to find out IP/public DNS info
  - Use the tabbing mechanism to make new session tabs
+ - Perform some basic troubleshooting of your Strigo environment

 ## Switch Nodes